 I would say yes.
 Firstly, I would say that the team at Esquire’s Bespoke possess a keen sense of style.
 This is evident in the wide range of fabrics that they carry – such as linen and seersucker, which aren’t commonly offered by affordable tailors – as well as the intriguing line of linings that they offer.
 Secondly, I was really impressed by how they managed to offer a full basted fitting experience despite their affordable price!
 If you’re looking for a stylish and great fitting suit for an important occasion, Esquire’s Bespoke would be a great option that wouldn’t burn a hole in your pocket.

 Next week, I’ll be showcasing how the various customisation options and the fit of the suit and shirt turned out, so stay tuned!
 For those interesting in commissioning a suit from Esquire’s Bespoke, they have generously offered a 10% discount off their regular suit prices.
 Interested parties are highly encouraged to book an appointment first here, and state Wah so Shiok as a referral source in the appointment message to enjoy the 10% discount!
 After the discount, a linen suit (like the one I got) would cost just S$359, while a 50% mixed wool suit would cost S$449, both of which are pretty good value given that one gets to experience a full basted fitting process!
+In addition, readers also get to enjoy special pricing on shirts ($69), pants ($79), and vests ($120) when they purchase a suit.
 Full canvassed suits are available too, for an additional price add-on.

 Book an appointment with Esquire’s Bespoke here.